 The position of the centre of the centreboard pivot shall be measured as in Figure "Centreboard Pivot Position".
-The distance of the centre of the centreboard pivot from the HDP shall be $2650 \text{mm} \pm 10 \text{mm}$ and its height above the prolongation of the hull at the centreplane shall be $102 \text{mm} \pm 10 \text{mm}$.
+The distance of the centre of the centreboard pivot from the HDP shall be 2650mm ± 10mm and its height above the prolongation of the hull at the centreplane shall be 102mm ± 10mm.

 The pivot pin shall pass through the centreboard case sides and be in a fixed position.
+The center of the centreboard case side holes and the pivot pin axis must coincide and the maximum permitted difference between the centreboard case holes and pivot pin diameters is 2 mm.